Nannostomus unifasciatus: Description

 Though the one-lined pencilfish is a small fish, with adults not reaching more than 7 cm in length, it is nevertheless one of the largest species of Nannostomus.
-It is a long slender species with a small terminal mouth, and an adipose fin.
+It is a long, slender species with a small terminal mouth and an adipose fin.
 It has one black longitudinal stripe that runs the length of the body and onto the caudal fin.
 The single black stripe is bordered above by a thin metallic gold band.
-The caudal is colored variously depending on the geographic population.
-Most all forms have red or orange pigment of varying intensity in the lower quadrant of the caudal, ventral to the black stripe.
+The caudal fin is colored variously, depending on the geographic population.
+Most forms have red or orange pigment of varying intensity in the lower quadrant of the caudal fin, ventral to the black stripe.
 In some especially colorful populations, the red pigment extends above the black stripe as well, as pictured above.
 The Guyanese population, as well as one form from Bolivia, manifest a well-defined caudal ocellus above the black stripe.
 The ventral and anal fins are usually tipped with an enamel blue-white.
 N. unifasicatus is one of two species of Nannostomus, the other being Nannostomus eques, that postures itself at an oblique, snout-up angle.
-Because of this similarity, N. unifasciatus and N. eques have often been confused in aquarium literature, though they are colored entirely differently from each other.
+Because of this similarity, N. unifasciatus and N. eques have often been confused in aquarium literature, though they are colored entirely differently.
 Nannostomus harrisoni, another long, slender single-striped species, is also often confused with N. unifasciatus based on a similar profile and coloration, but N. harrisoni swims in a horizontal posture and possesses bright red adornments on its anal and ventral fins, absent in N. unifasciatus.

 Sexual dimorphism

 Sexual dimorphism in this species is typical of many species in the genus Nannostomus.
-The anal fin of males is modified in shape in most populations, the male's fin being slightly elongated.
+The anal fin of males is modified in shape in most populations, with the male's fin being slightly elongated.
 It is the least evident in the Guyanese population.
-The white tips of the ventral and anal fins are invariably brighter and more prominent on males.
+The white tips of the ventral and anal fins are invariably brighter and more prominent in males.
 Males are also usually slimmer in profile.